Fetters-Walp, Eric / n/a

 Note

 I missed most of the first minute-long movement, but in the "Where Do I Start" section, I could hear a woman's voice reading at 0601 UTC on 5.4 Mhz.
 The 4.8 frequency was hard to hear due to CODAR interference.
 This movement signed off at 0605 UTC.
-I was using an Eton Elite Field radio with an outdoor long-wire antenna. |

-Expand | XIII.
-Mixing Moving Pictures (NBTV) |
+Expand XIII.
+Mixing Moving Pictures (NBTV)

 Time

-– 06:11
+06:05 – 06:11

 Frequency (MHZ)